Gitrua07/odin-recipes/README.md

 * **Index.html** - This page is the homepage.
 It makes all the recipes accessible in one spot.
 * **Recipes folder** - This folder holds the 3 recipe pages.
 * **Img folder** - This folder holds any images I used on my pages.
+* css folder - This folder holds my css style file.
+It decides the appearance of my website.

 ## Image Credits